-Vietnam: Adjusting Its Strategy on the POW/MIA Issue, EA 92-10004, February 1992, Directorate of Intelligence.
-This Central Intelligence Agency report examines Hanoi's evolving attitude toward the POW/MIA issue.
-The report concludes that, since 1988, Vietnam has become "more cooperative" in resolving questions concerning U.S. military personnel reported as possible POWs/MIAs during the Vietnam War.
+Vietnam: Adjusting Its Strategy on the POW/MIA Issue EA 92-10004, February 1992, Directorate of Intelligence.
+This Central Intelligence Agency report examines Hanoi's evolving attitude toward the POW/MIA issue and concludes that since 1988 Vietnam has become "more cooperative" in resolving questions concerning U.S. military personnel reported as possible POWs/MIAs during the Vietnam War.
+The report comments that Vietnam will adhere to its policy of limited accommodation as long as it believes it will eventually gain economic benefits.
+The report cautions that even under the best of circumstances, there are limits to what the United States can expect to achieve.